scorley627/landing-page/README.md

 CSS properties demonstrated include flex-direction, justify-content, align-items, align-content, min-width, and max-width.

-Based on the Landing Page project from The Odin Project.
+Based on the Landing Page assignment from The Odin Project.